top of page

 Allen burst onto the scene with the Chiefs, quickly establishing himself as one of the league's premier pass rushers.
 His ability to consistently pressure quarterbacks and make game-changing plays earned him his first First-team All-Pro selection and Pro Bowl appearance in 2007.

 In 2008, Allen was traded to the Minnesota Vikings, where he would cement his legacy as one of the greatest defensive ends of his generation.
-During his six seasons with the Vikings, Allen recorded an astounding 136.0 sacks, including a career-best 22.0 sacks in 2011, which fell just half a sack short of Michael Strahan's single-season NFL record.
+During his six seasons with the Vikings, Allen recorded an astounding 85.5 sacks, including a career-best 22.0 sacks in 2011, which fell just half a sack short of Michael Strahan's single-season NFL record.

+Beyond his on-field accomplishments, Allen was known for his larger-than-life personality and his iconic mullet haircut.
+His charisma and energy made him a fan favorite and a beloved teammate, as he brought a sense of fun and excitement to the game.
 Off the field, Allen was actively involved in various charitable causes, including his own Homes for Wounded Warriors Foundation, which provides financial assistance and support to injured military veterans.
 His commitment to giving back to the community and his unwavering support for the military earned him the respect and admiration of fans and peers alike.

+Jared Allen's legacy as one of the best defensive ends in NFL history is secure.
+His impressive career statistics, including 136.0 sacks and 32 forced fumbles, speak to his consistent excellence and impact on the field.
+Allen's place among the NFL's 100 Sacks Club and his selection to the NFL 2010s All-Decade Team further solidify his status as an all-time great at his position.
 Allen's contributions to the Chiefs, Vikings, Bears, and Panthers organizations, as well as his lasting impact on the game of football, will forever be remembered and celebrated.
 His unique blend of skill, personality, and dedication to making a difference both on and off the field has left an indelible mark on the sport and the countless lives he has touched throughout his remarkable career.

-Best Defensive Ends in NFL History, National Football League Defensive End Jack Youngblood of the Los Angeles Rams
+Best Defensive Ends NFL History, National Football League Defensive End Jack Youngblood of the Los Angeles Rams

-Defensive End Jack Youngblood of the Los Angeles Rams | Photo by Associated Press
+Defensive End Jack Youngblood of the Los Angeles Rams | Photo by Tony Tomsic

 7. Jack Youngblood